-- Food and drinks are not permitted, with the exception of water in sealable bottles. - Silence watch chimes. - It is advisable to leave mobile phones in committee rooms during lectures in NDU auditoriums.
-Forgetting to set the phone to silent/vibrate and having it ring during a presentation is embarrassing for both the student and the institution. - The use of laptops and other tablet devices in Arnold Auditorium is under review; if they are allowed, it is critical to maintaining an atmosphere of academic freedom and to comply with our non-attribution policy that no device video or capture in any way a speaker's comments who has not released their comments for attribution. - Any device brought into an auditorium should not become a distraction to anyone. - During classified briefings, in addition to the normal prohibitions, books, note pads, purses, or other materials are not allowed in the auditorium. - Faculty Seminar Leaders may evaluate a student's attendance/performance in the auditorium as part of their seminar contribution grade.
+- Food and drinks are not permitted, with the exception of water in sealable bottles. - Silence watch chimes. - The use of laptops, phones or other devices in Arnold Auditorium is not permitted. - During classified briefings, in addition to the normal prohibitions, books, note pads, purses, or other materials are not allowed in the auditorium. - Faculty Seminar Leaders may evaluate a student's attendance/performance in the auditorium as part of their seminar contribution grade.